TheBromo/tower-defense/README.md

 </summary>

-The crowd behaviour is based on the task for the Book: **The Nature of code by Daniel Shiffman** [Exercise 6.14, Chapter 6.12 Combinations](https://natureofcode.com/book/chapter-6-autonomous-agents/)
+The crowd behaviour is based on a task of the book: **The Nature of code by Daniel Shiffman** [Exercise 6.14, Chapter 6.12 Combinations](https://natureofcode.com/book/chapter-6-autonomous-agents/)

 </details>